top of page

 Kuru fasulye yahni (white bean stew)

-Kuru fasulye yahni is a popular and comforting Cypriot white bean stew , with variations of the dish found in Greece and Turkey.
+Kuru fasulye yahni is a popular and comforting Cypriot white bean stew, with variations of the dish found in Greece and Turkey.
 Tender white beans are simmered gently in a rich tomato sauce with onions, celery, parsley and a generous amount of ground black pepper for a satisfying warmth.
 The dish is served simply with quartered onions or spring onions, olives, bread or rice on the side.
-You can use any variety of white bean you prefer, with most Turkish food stores stocking
+You can use any variety of white bean you prefer, with most Turkish food stores stocking a

 Sütlü muhallebi (milk pudding)